Economic Data freely available online

 The following sites provide data on UK and international markets for individual commodities, shares or products.

-The following link is to the home page, from which you can access the various sections of the site, including equity (share) markets, currency markets and commodity markets.
+The following link is to the home page, from which you can access the various sections of the site, including market data, industry news, personal finance and Brexit.

 This is a well presented and clearly navigable site for finding share and commodity prices and tailoring the data.

-For example, you can see what is happening to each of the major stock market indices and all the individual shares in that particular index at:
+Under Asset types on the top navigation bar, you can select 'Indices' to see what is happening to each of the major stock market indices.

 The site also contains country data, which can be found from the site's home page.